-While social media profiles are meant to effectively showcase brands, followers do not log on to their social media accounts to read robot-like status updates.
+While social media profiles are meant to showcase brands effectively, followers do not log on to their social media accounts to read robot-like status updates.
 Instead, brands should seek to find a balance between professional and casual.
-There are ways to remain true to professionalism while engaging with audiences in a charismatic manner that makes them feel happy to be involved in conversations.
+There are ways to remain faithful to professionalism while engaging with audiences in a charismatic manner that makes them feel happy to be involved in conversations.

 Be a Person

 Social media profiles are not websites.
-Websites are meant to showcase the professional aspect of a business, their mission statement, their goals, their story.
-Social Media is meant to bring all of those factors together and enhance them by adding an essence of personality; this is where your company’s culture really comes to life in a conversational tone that all of your followers can relate to.
+Websites are meant to showcase the professional aspect of a business, its mission statement, its goals, and its story.
+Social Media is intended to bring all those factors together and enhance them by adding an essence of personality; this is where your company’s culture comes to life in a conversational tone that all your followers can relate to.

-Studies have shown that social media posts with 80 characters or fewer get over 20% more interaction than longer posts.
-Keeping posts concise requires minimum effort from followers, and makes it easier for them to remember the key message.
+Studies have shown that 80 characters or fewer social media posts get over 20% more interaction than longer posts.
+Keeping posts concise requires minimum effort from followers and makes it easier for them to remember the key message.

 Get Followers Involved